 Elf is the story of an elf trying to make his way back into the human world, trying to forge a relationship with his biological father while also negotiating a romantic one.

-Funny and rib-tickling, Elf is definitely up there on the Christmas must watch list.
+Super funny, Elf is definitely up there on the Christmas must-watch list.